 If you need to use modern authentication for multiple migration configurations on the same azure account, you should use the powershell script to generate the certificate once.
 You can then use the certificate file that is generated in as many configurations as needed.

-NB: Users accounts with MFA enabled will not be able to use the web application to create the Azure AD application
+User accounts with MFA enabled will not be able to use the web application to create the Azure AD application.
+Please use the Powershell method.

-- Open your Office 365 configuration in CloudM Migrate
+- Open your Microsoft 365 configuration in CloudM Migrate

-- Go to the Source/Destination Platform step (1 or 2) and click Add Settings
+- Go to the Source / Destination Platform step (1 or 2), where Microsoft 365 is the required platform, and click Add Settings.

 - Ensure that you have entered an Admin Name and Admin Password.

-- Click the Create Azure AD Application button, and click the button again in the popup.
+- Click the Create Azure AD Application button, and click the button again in the confirmation popup.

 - The Client Id, Certificate Path and Certificate Password fields should now be set.
 Click the Next button to test the connection.